 - Ensure that the TIP and MTP comply with air quality requirements.
 Emissions from motor vehicles significantly impact air quality and must be considered as part of the transportation planning process.
 The MPO works to ensure transportation investments reduce or minimize emissions in the region.

 - Every Metropolitan Planning Organization (MPO) must develop, adopt and implement formalized procedures for effective community participation during transportation planning processes.
 NRPC has developed an inclusive process intended to ensure effective public involvement in the transportation planning activities that meet or exceed applicable federal rules.

 Transportation Management Area

 As a Transportation Management Area (TMA), the Nashua MPO is afforded the opportunity to program Surface Transportation Program funds and Transportation Alternatives funds which are sub-allocated to the region.

-As a TMA, the MPO is required to develop and maintain a Congestion Management Plan (CMP) which connects the Long Range planning goals of the region to short range project implementation.
+As a TMA, the MPO is required to develop and maintain a Congestion Management Process (CMP) which connects the Long Range planning goals of the region to short range project implementation.
 As demand and operational management strategies are implemented to address congestion problems, it becomes increasingly important to document these strategies in a structured process to ensure the effectiveness if the investments in the transportation system.
 The CMP is the tool for documenting this process and connecting the Long Range planning goals of the region to short range project implementation.

 Transportation Planning in New Hampshire